openedx/edx-documentation/en_us/developers/source/accessibility.rst

 * Many people with disabilities use "`assistive technologies
   <http://www.w3.org/TR/WCAG20/#atdef>`_" (such as screen readers) to interact
   with their computers, web browsers, and web applications.
-Users might customize their operating system, browser or web page display properties to make web applications easier for them to use.
+Computer users might customize their operating system, browser, or web page display properties to make web applications easier for them to use.
 For example, they might increase the font size in their displays, reverse or increase contrast, or remove images.

 * To allow assistive technologies to provide the maximum information to users, anything in a user interface that is conveyed visually (such as the element